-The Michigan Wolverines and Ohio State Buckeyes have clashed on the gridiron 112 times since 1897, with Michigan leading the series 58-47-6 (despite dropping eleven of the last dozen meetings).
-Saturday afternoon’s battle at the Horseshoe in Columbus, will not just determine which school secures bragging rights until the next year’s game in Ann Arbor, but which team will get a leg up in the recruiting wars.
+The Michigan Wolverines and Ohio State Buckeyes have clashed on the gridiron 114 times since 1897, with Michigan leading the series 59-51-6 (despite dropping fourteen of the last sixteen meetings).
+Saturday morning’s battle at the Horseshoe in Columbus, will not just determine which school secures bragging rights until the next year’s game in Ann Arbor, but which team will get a leg up in the recruiting wars.

 Fans on both sides of the border looking for the perfect conversation piece for their Wolverines vs Buckeyes viewing party can pick up a nifty Lego model of their team’s respective stadium on Etsy.